 “At any time, did you see the Piper Cherokee on your scope? – No, no sir!
 The Piper Cherokee was not displayed.
 It is my belief that it was not on my radarscope.
 But when investigators finally get the air traffic control radar records, they conclude the Piper should have been visible.

-“He was looking at one, trying to keep it clear. the same altitude is approaching Airmexico jet”
+“He was looking at one, trying to keep it clear.
+And lost track of another one on the same altitude as the approaching Aermexico jet”

 The collision over Los Angeles drew attention to weaknesses in the radar systems used by air traffic controllers and led to some much-needed improvements.